litestar-org/litestar/docs/usage/5-responses.md

 Also note that the default for `delete` is no content because by default it is assumed that delete operations return no data.
 This though might not be the case in your implementation - so take care of setting it as you see fit.

+!!! tip
+    While you can specify write integers as the value for `status_code`, e.g. `status_code=200`, its best practice to use constants (also in tests).
+Starlette includes easy to use statuses that are exported from `starlette.status`, e.g. `HTTP_200_OK` and `HTTP_201_CREATED`.
+Another option is the `http.HTTPStatus` enum from the standard library, which also offers extra functionality.
+For this see [the official docs](https://docs.python.org/3/library/http.html#http.HTTPStatus).

 ## Media Type

-As mentioned above, the default media type is `MediaType.JSON`. `MediaType` here is a Starlite enum which is used for convenience - you can pass a string value as well but should ensure that it is a legitimate value according to the receiver / OpenAPI specs.
+As previously mentioned, the default media type is `MediaType.JSON`, which translates into a response with the "Content-Type" header of `application/json`.

+`MediaType` here is a Starlite enum (`starlite.enums.MediaType`) which is used for convenience - you can pass a string value as well but should ensure that it is a legitimate value according to the receiver / OpenAPI specs.
 This enum has 3 members, each correlating with a specific `Content-Type` header:

-- MediaType.JSON: application/json
+- MediaType.JSON: `application/json`
-- MediaType.TEXT: text/plain
+- MediaType.TEXT: `text/plain`
-- MediaType.HTML: text/html
+- MediaType.HTML: `text/html`

-The return value of the handler should correlate with the correct _media_type_ (see below):
+The return value of the handler should correlate with the `media_type` of the function (see below).

 ### Text Responses

-For `MediaType.TEXT`, route handlers should return a value of type **string** or **bytes**:
+For `MediaType.TEXT`, route handlers should return a **string** or **bytes** value:

 ```python
 from starlite import get, MediaType